dagerst/Rasterio-Tutorial-Workbook/Tutorial_a.md

 conda create -n gus5031 -c conda-forge pysal geopandas #Installs Pysal which include Rasterio and Geopandas<br>
 conda activate gus5031 #The environment our class is using for tutorials

-*1.1 Importing all neccessary libraries and modules and functions*
+*1.1 Importing all neccessary libraries and specific functions*

     import pysal
     import os